kvarak/dnd/docs/_Classes/warlock.md

     Your familiar's weapon attacks are considered magical for the purpose of overcoming immunity and resistance to nonmagical attacks.

 - #### Under the Sea
-    Your familiar gains a swimming speed of 40 feet.
+    Your familiar gains a swimming speed of 40 ft.

 </div>